SandTechStuff/WindhawkStyles/README.md

 ## MailCalenderCleanup
 [_Mail and Calender Styler_](mods/mail-and-calender-styler.wh.cpp)

-Cleans up the buttons on the bottom of the navpane and removes the Outlook ad, people button, and to-do button.
+Cleans up the buttons on the bottom of the nav pane and removes the Outlook ad, people button, and to-do button.

 ![MailCalenderCleanup](screenshots/MailCalenderCleanup.png)